Googolplexic/.fold-converter/README.md

 Also, the console will log which vertices in the fold fail Maekawa's theorem as a light flat-foldability check (Might add more in the future)

 ![Image](https://github.com/Googolplexic/.fold-file_face_converter/assets/52732344/73872b69-8562-4537-a082-58bd77d50c56)
-Vertex exclusion example with a crease pattern of a chess rook: before and after (the right is compatible with [origamisimulator.com](https://origamisimulator.com) while the left is not)
+Vertex exclusion example with a crease pattern of a chess rook (See sample): before and after (the right is compatible with [origamisimulator.com](https://origamisimulator.com) while the left is not)

 ## Acknowledgements